 Split Ends and Sadness: Tips on Avoiding a Hair Disaster This Winter

 Winter is a time for hot cocoa, comfy sweaters, and dry hair.
 While two of those things sound quite appealing, dry hair does not.
 Hair maintenance is key during the winter months in order to keep your hair feeling and looking healthy and frizz-free.
+However, many people decide that Winter is the best time for them to have their hair looking on top of its game, which is why so many people invest in products like Remy Tape In Hair Extensions during the colder months.
 Whether you do your hair yourself or visit a salon on a regular basis, these winter hair care tips will help your hair thrive.

 Unfortunately, cold weather makes it difficult for your hair to get the amount of moisture it normally does.
 By switching to an oil-based moisturizer, you’ll be able to provide your hair with the extra moisture it often doesn’t get in the winter months.
 When you use an oil-based moisturizer, it will evaporate more slowly, which in turn will protect your hair.